Reiningecho90/chances-discord-bot-public/README.md

 - Purged to Update-Archive.txt (10/12/2021)
 - Added new issue about data commands, first log didn't go as planned and that will be documented (10/12/2021)
 - Data commands work is underway and should be released soon (10/14/2021)
+- New code shouod be posted soon, testing phase is also going to be undertaken soon (10/15/2021)